 The name of the Group file follows the output filename generation method, but the extension is .grp.
 For example, if a TEST.DOC is converted with the printer driver, the group file name is TEST.GRP.
 If the conversion happens more than once or to different file formats, the printer driver does not overwrite the previous group files, instead it appends a number to the filename, for example, TEST (1).GRP, TEST (2).GRP, and so on.
 In this case, from the group file name it might not be obvious which group file belongs to which conversion.
 However, the group file itself contains all the necessary information.

-The Black Ice printer drivers create group files at the end of each print job.
-Group files contain information specific to the print job which was just processed, including the name of the generated output file(s), any errors that occurred during printing, and specifics about the print job.
-Since the group files are standard text files, they can be opened by common applications such as notepad.
+Group files contain information related to the processed print job, including the name of the generated output file(s), any errors that occurred during conversion, and detailed parameters about the print job.
+Group files are saved as standard text files and can be opened with any common text editor, such as Notepad.

-The group file name is the same as the generated image file name (with a .GRP extension) and it is in the same directory as the generated image file.
+Each group file uses the same name as the generated output file, but with a .GRP extension, and is saved in the same output directory.